-A local man is spearheading a long-delayed thanks for a community of pre-WWII heroes
+A Dover man is spearheading a long-delayed thanks for a community of pre-WWII heroes

 The Dominican Republic is probably best known around the world for its disproportionate amount of baseball talent, including Pedro Martinez and David Ortiz.
 Although that’s what initially drew Red Sox fan Hugh Baver to visit there too, he’s now working hard to ensure that the country is recognized for its courage and humanity on the eve of World War II.